wachaon/wes/docs/README.en.md

 # Usage

-Enter the `wes` keyword followed by the command specifying the starting file of the program to the console.
+Enter the `wes` keyword followed by the command specifying the file that will be the starting point of the program to the console.
 The script extension *.js* can be omitted.

 ```bat
 wes index
 ```

-Also, since *wes* is equipped with *REP* , you can directly enter scripts by starting `wes` alone.
+Also, since *wes* is equipped with *REP* , you can enter scripts directly by starting `wes` alone.

 ```bat
 wes